yuhyunjeong/shooting-game/README.md

 - font

-  - ets or returns the font properties for canvas text.
+  - sets or returns the font properties for canvas text.

 ### requestAnimationFrame

-- perform an animation and request that the browser call a specified function to update an animation before the next repaint.
+- perform an animation <p>
+  and request that the browser call a specified function to update an animation before the next repaint.